 - For your safety and comfort, bring drinking water, hats, sun protection, bug repellent and use appropriate footwear.

 New geocaches are not permitted on TNC preserves.
 These sites were carefully selected for their accessibility and low impact to the environment.
-For questions about geocaching at The Nature Conservancy’s preserves in Maryland, please contact Deborah Barber at email@example.com.
+For questions about geocaching at TNC's preserves in Maryland, please contact Deborah Barber at email@example.com.